mpatacchiola/blog/_posts/2016-12-5-dissecting-reinforcement-learning.markdown

 ![Example with R(s)=0.04]({{site.baseurl}}/images/reinforcement_learning_example_r004.png){:class="img-responsive"}

 In our example we suppose **the robot starts from the state (1,1)**.
-First of all the robot has to **find which is the best action** between UP, LEFT, DOWN and RIGHT.
-The robot does not know the optimal policy, but it knows the transition model and the utility values for each state.
+Using the Bellman equation we have to **find which is the action with the highest utility** between UP, LEFT, DOWN and RIGHT.
+We do not have the optimal policy, but we have the transition model and the utility values for each state.
 You have to remember two main things.
 First, if the robot bounce on the wall it goes back to the previous state.
 Second, the selected action is executed only with a probability of 80% in accordance with the transition model.
-Instead of dealing with crude numbers I want to show you with a graphical illustration which are the possible outcomes of the robot action.
+Instead of dealing with crude numbers I want to show you with a graphical illustration of the possible outcomes for the robot actions.

 ![Example with R(s)=0.04]({{site.baseurl}}/images/reinforcement_learning_simple_world_bellman_example.png){:class="img-responsive"}

 For each possible outcome I reported the utility and the probability given by the transition model.
-The next step in the Bellman equation is to calculate the **product between the utility and the transition probability, then sum up the value for each action**.
+This correspond to the first part of the Bellman equation.
+The next step is to calculate the **product between the utility and the transition probability, then sum up the value for each action**.

 ![Example with R(s)=0.04]({{site.baseurl}}/images/reinforcement_learning_simple_world_bellman_example_2.png){:class="img-responsive"}

-We found out that **the action UP is the one with the highest value**.
+We found out that for state (1,1) **the action UP has the highest value**.
 This is in accordance with the optimal policy we magically got.
 This part of the Bellman equation returns the action that maximizes the expected utility of the subsequent state, which is what an optimal policy should do:

 $$ \pi^{*}(s) = \underset{a}{\text{ argmax }} \sum_{s^{'}}^{} T(s,a,s^{'}) U(s^{'}) $$

-We have all the elements, we can add the values we got in the Bellman equation and find the utility of the state (1,1):
+Now we have all the elements, we can plug in the values in the Bellman equation and find the utility of the state (1,1):

 $$ U(s_{11}) = -0.04 + 1.0 \times 0.7456 = 0.7056$$